hm90121/rag-chatbot-example/README.md

 # RAG ChatBot example

-This is a simple example to showcase how a ChatBot can be made that can answer questions based on data that is provided by us later ie. not during the training of the llm.
+This is a simple example to showcase how a ChatBot can be made that can answer questions based on data that is provided by us later ie. not during the training of the LLM.

 ## Providers